 - 3 tablespoons black truffle olive oil divided, OR

 - 3 tablespoons olive oil plus 1/2 teaspoon minced truffles

 - 3 tablespoons plain olive oil

 - 2 garlic cloves chopped

 - 2 cups mixed mushrooms, such as maitake, trumpet, and portobello torn into 1-inch pieces

 - salt and pepper

-While the squash is baking, heat 2 tablespoons of the olive oil in a large skillet over medium-high heat.
-Add the onion and cook for about a minute until sizzling.
+- While the pasta cooks, heat 2 tablespoons of the truffle olive oil to a large skillet over medium-high heat.
+Add the onion and cook for about a minute until sizzling, stirring frequently.
 Next, throw in the garlic and heat for another minute, stirring continuously to prevent charring.
 Add the mushrooms to the skillet and season with salt and pepper.
 Stir occasionally for 5-8 minutes or until the mushrooms have given up their juices and are beginning to brown.
-Scrape into a bowl and set aside.
+Scrape the vegetables into a bowl and set aside.

 - Using the same skillet, heat the 3rd tablespoon truffle olive oil.
 Reduce the heat to medium and add the spinach.
 Toss frequently in the skillet until wilted, about a minute.
 Transfer to the bowl with the mushrooms and allow to cool slightly.